blackflux/object-scan/README.md

 Type: `function`<br>
 Default: `undefined`

-If function is defined, it is called for every key that is traversed by the search.
+If defined, it is invoked for every key that is traversed by the search.
 If `true` is returned, all keys nested under the current key are skipped in the search and from the final result.

-Note that `breakFn` is called before the corresponding `filterFn` might be called.
+Note that `breakFn` is invoked before the corresponding `filterFn` might be invoked.

 #### joined